-With the new year upon us, we are forced to reflect on the fact that 2019 saw the untimely passing of all-time great Pernell Whitaker, who would have turned 56 today, but what better way to pay tribute to him than to put his ring achievements into proper context and compare them to his fellow greats from the 1990’s.
+Yesterday the late, great Pernell Whitaker would have turned 57, but he was taken from us in 2019, far too soon, but boxing will never forget his talent and skill, nor all the superlative performances he gave us in a Hall of Fame career.
+And what better way to pay tribute to “Sweet Pea” than to put his ring achievements into proper context and compare them to his fellow top champions from the 1990’s.
 Too many sports fans are keenly aware of the great wins on the records of say Oscar De La Hoya or Evander Holyfield, while failing to give the same kind of credit to Whitaker.
 Time to correct that.

 Yes, you can make a case for Roy Jones Jr. or Lennox Lewis, but the fact remains that Whitaker faced tougher opposition than either and subdued it with both relative ease and aplomb.
 During his peak — roughly ’89 to ’94 — he was something close to perfection, unbeatable, rarely losing a round, let alone a contest.
 In short, he was the best boxer, pound-for-pound, of the 1990’s and one of our latter-day greats.
 Rest easy, “Sweet Pea.”
 You will never be forgotten.

 The Top 12 Greatest Boxers of the 1990’s